Maintaining Excellence

 These key planning efforts that have been completed in the past two years include:

-Community stakeholders, including seasoned architects, engineers, and finance professionals, as well as teachers and staff, played an important role in the development of the current proposal.
-We now seek input from all district residents.
+Community stakeholders, teachers, district staff, as well as seasoned architects, engineers, and financial professionals, played an important role in the development of the funding proposal.

 Stephen H. Mack, Ed.D., President, Board of Education